 Nearly 97% of CEF graduates go on to college or career training, compared with 45% of their peers in other schools.**

-Click here to find a CEF-supported school in your neighborhood.
-Contact the principal or admissions office at the school of your choice, and ask how a CEF scholarship could make high-quality, Christ-centered education possible for your family.
+Click here to find a CEF-supported school in your neighborhood, and contact the principal or admissions office at the school of your choice to learn more about CEF scholarships.

 For a full list of Catholic schools in the Archdiocese of Kansas City in Kansas, visit the Catholic schools office website at archkckcs.org.